tidyverse/tidyverse.org/content/blog/tune-parallel/index.md

 ## PSOCK clusters

-The primary method for parallel processing on windows computers uses a PSOCK cluster.
+The primary method for parallel processing on Windows computers uses a PSOCK cluster.
 From [_Parallel R_](https://www.oreilly.com/library/view/parallel-r/9781449317850/):

 > "The parallel package comes with two transports: 'PSOCK' and 'FORK'.
 The 'PSOCK' transport is a streamlined version of [snow](https://biostats.bepress.com/uwbiostat/paper193/)'s 'SOCK' transport.
 It starts workers using the Rscript command, and communicates between the master and workers using socket connections."

 This method works on all major operating systems.

 Different parallel processing technologies work in different ways.
-About mid-year we started to receive a number of issue report where PSOCK clusters were failing on Windows.
+About mid-year we started to receive a number of issue reports where PSOCK clusters were failing on Windows.
 This was due to how parallel workers are initialized; they really don't know anything about the main R process (e.g., what packages are loaded, what data objects should have access, etc).
 Those problems are now solved with the most recent versions of the parsnip, recipes, and tune packages.